-Japan's economy has picked up, despite being affected by factors such as past high commodity prices.
+Japan's economy has recovered moderately.
 The pace of recovery in overseas economies has slowed.
 Although exports and industrial production have been affected by the developments in overseas economies, they have been more or less flat, supported by a waning of the effects of supply-side constraints.
-Corporate profits have been at high levels on the whole, and business sentiment has been more or less unchanged.
+Corporate profits have been at high levels on the whole, and business sentiment has improved moderately.
 In this situation, business fixed investment has increased moderately.
-The employment and income situation has improved moderately on the whole.
-Private consumption has increased moderately, despite being affected by price rises.
+The employment and income situation has improved moderately.
+Private consumption has increased steadily at a moderate pace, despite being affected by price rises.
 Housing investment has been relatively weak.
-Public investment has been more or less flat.
-Financial conditions have been accommodative on the whole, although weakness in firms' financial positions has remained in some segments.
-On the price front, the year-on-year rate of increase in the CPI (all items less fresh food) is slower than a while ago, mainly due to the effects of pushing down energy prices from the government's economic measures, but it has been at around 3 percent recently owing to the effects of a pass-through to consumer prices of cost increases led by a rise in import prices.
-Inflation expectations have been more or less unchanged recently after rising.
+Public investment has increased moderately.
+Financial conditions have been accommodative.
+On the price front, the year-on-year rate of increase in the CPI (all items less fresh food) is slower than a while ago, mainly due to the effects of pushing down energy prices from the government's economic measures, but it has been in the range of 3.0-3.5 percent recently owing to the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices.
+Inflation expectations have shown some upward movements again.